 Debt occurs when you owe more money than you have.
-When you can’t pay off your debts you can find yourself in financial hardship.
+When you can’t pay your debts you can find yourself in financial hardship.
 Debt can easily get out of control if you don’t know how to manage it.

 Step 1 - identify and prioritise your debts

-Identify and prioritise your debt by listing:
+Identify and prioritise your debts by: